MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started-android.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 This tutorial guides you through the process of instrumenting your Android application with a Dynamics 365 Customer Insights engagement insights SDK.
-You'll start seeing signals in your portal in five minutes or sooner.
+You'll start seeing events in your portal in five minutes or sooner.

 ## Configuration options
 The following configuration options can be passed to the SDK:

-- **ingestionKey**: The ingestion key used to send signals to your workspace.
+- **ingestionKey**: The ingestion key is used to send events to your workspace.

 ## Prerequisites